one-and-only/Suppabotta/README.md

         "CoinEx": true
     }
     ```
-* `disableCrossCurrency | boolean`: Disable cross-currency trading in all trading strategies (Ex: disable trading between Exchange A RTM-BTC and Exchange B RTM-USDT)
+* `disableCrossCurrency | boolean`: Disable cross-currency trading in all trading strategies (Ex: disable trading between Exchange A RTM-BTC and Exchange B RTM-USDT).
+This argument is applicable to ClassicArbitrage
 * `inventoryDefinition | array`: This object defines the maximum amount of each currency that can be used in use at any one time on FloatingArbitrage trades.
+This argument must be present for every instance of FloatingArbitrage.
 Use the currency code to signify each coin.
 The following is the object format:
     ```json
-    {
+    "inventoryDefinition": {
         "CoinEx": {
             "USDT": 1000,
             "BTC": 100